Eric Altenburg

 • Lighthouse

-With a team of 4, we build a web application that allows students to better communite with each other and the professors.
+With a team of 4, we built a web application that allows students to better communicate with each other and professors.
 This is a redesigned variant of Piazza, Canvas, and Blackboard.

 Source Demo HTML CSS JS Node.js MongoDB Atlas Git